t-data-h/tdh-gcp/README.md

 cluster.
 Refer to the `README.md` located in *./ansible*.
 The playbooks are idempotent and are not GCP specific.

+## Configuration

+The `tdh-gcp-env.sh` script provides the input configuration and defaults to the various *instance* scripts and some *utility* scripts as well.
+The scripts rely on relative directory to locate the configuration.

 ## Instance scripts: